RVC-Boss/GPT-SoVITS/README.md

  #### Integrated Package Users

- Double-click `go-webui.bat`or use `go-webui.ps`
+ Double-click `go-webui.bat`or use `go-webui.ps1`
- if you want to switch to V1,then double-click`go-webui-v1.bat` or use `go-webui-v1.ps`
+ if you want to switch to V1,then double-click`go-webui-v1.bat` or use `go-webui-v1.ps1`

  #### Others